SyedMustafaImam/HPCC-On-VMware-/README.md

 [root@masternode ~]# scp /etc/hosts node1:/etc/
 ```

-Except for the fingerprint of node1, node1&#39;s password is redhat.
+Except for the fingerprint of node1, node1&#39;s password is abc.123.

-Do the same thing for node2
+Do the same thing for node2.

 **Command:**